 EarlyWorks is fantastic if it’s a little cool outdoors or you need someplace to let your child’s imagination run free!
 If you want to visit an artistic space of a historical place Lowe Mill ARTS & Entertainment is family friendly.
 They have artists that work with kids on projects and encourage STEAM inside the restored cotton mill turned artist complex.

 Tip* If you stop by the Huntsville Madison County Convention and Visitors Bureau Visitor Center, you can pick up coupons for most attractions.

 Credit: Chris Shimek and Bill Aycock with Huntsville Havoc

 The Huntsville Havoc is an SPHL team that won the championship in 2018 and 2019.
 They are defending their title and usually have themed nights for an inexpensive treat.
 Kids don’t have to worry about being loud because that’s encouraged!
 If hockey isn’t your style, you can always head to Stars and Strikes for a one stop shop fun time.
 Bowling, escape rooms, arcades and more are part of the appeal of this complex!
 They are usually even running a deal.
 Plus, across the street, you can play TopGolf if that is what floats your boat!

 It won’t break the bank

 Huntsville is a fantastic city that is fairly spread out.
 You’ll have to drive most places but everything is within 20 minutes of each other.
-You can find great room rates online and if you stay someplace like Drury Inn, you get a view of the rocket along with free drinks and snacks for the family.
+You can find great room rates online and if you stay someplace like Drury Inn, you get a view of the Saturn V Rocket that took man to the moon along with free drinks and snacks for the family.
 The best part about the Rocket City is that while we have big city amenities, we keep our southern charm.
 We invite you to spend a few days and enjoy what we have to offer.